 - Institute of Industrial & Systems Engineers (IISE)

 - Warehousing Education and Research Council (WERC)

-- Rules of Thumb for Warehousing and Distribution Equipment Costs by Gross & Associates.
+- Rules of Thumb: Warehousing and Distribution Guidelines, 11th edition by TranSystems, 2010.

-- Time, Space & Cost Guide to Better Warehouse Design by Maida Napolitano and Gross & Associates.
+- The Time, Space & Cost Guide to Better Warehouse Design Second Edition by Maida Napolitano and Gross & Associates.
+2003.

 - Warehouse Safety: A Comprehensive Review by George Swartz.